 Apart from the above-stated factors, there are many other factors that influence the behavior of a consumer on a daily basis.
 Consumer Behavior acts as a market weapon for all brands and companies.
 It is one of the key components that are directly proportional to the sales of a product or service.

-For any queries, comments or additional information required on the above discussion, please drop a mail to firstname.lastname@example.org
+For any queries, comments or additional information required on the above discussion, contact us or please drop a mail to firstname.lastname@example.org